con-f-use/dkdevpi/README.md

 After that, try your luck with `build.sh run`.
 Remember `docker logs <containername>` is your friend and its `-f` and `--tail <number_of_lines>` options are, too.
+Some packages inside the Dockerfiles are version-pinned.
+That might cause their installation to fail as they are no longer available in that version.
+Should that be the case, try to replace them with a more recent one and test the resulting setup carefully.

 If everything went well, and you did not change the port setup, your package index should be reachable under: